miRackModular/ImpromptuModular/README.md

 ### On resets, clocks and run states... <a id="clk_rst_run"></a>

-Impromptu sequencers implement two particular mechanisms related to resets and clocks in order to ensure proper reset behavior.
+Impromptu sequencers implement two particular mechanisms related to resets and clocks in order to ensure proper reset behavior and correctly played first steps/beats.

 * **1ms-clock-ignore-on-reset**: A rising edge on the reset input repositions all play heads to the start of their respective sequences or songs.
 However, when such a reset also resets the clock module, a rising edge can sometimes be produced on the sequencer's clock input.
 Because of routing delays though other modules (ex.: separate clock dividers), this clock edge can sometimes arrive at the sequencer *after* the reset signal.
 In order to not count this clock as a true clock event, which would effectively skip the first step in the sequencer, all incoming [clock edges are ignored during 1ms after the reset](https://vcvrack.com/manual/VoltageStandards.html#timing) was received.
 The clock is also ignored during 1ms when the module is initialized or powered up (which is treated as an implicit reset).

 * **Gate retriggering on reset**: When resetting a running clock that is driving a sequencer, particularly when the pulse width of the clock is non-negligible in length, pressing the reset while the gate and clock are high can lead to a continuous gate, thereby not triggering a sound module (drum module for example).
-Therefore, all gate outputs are forced low during 1ms after reset, to ensure any trigger-sensitive targets are effectively triggered.
+Therefore, all gate outputs are forced low during 1ms after the reset edge, to ensure any trigger-sensitive targets are effectively triggered.
 In order for this to function properly, the incoming clock pulses should be at least 2ms in duration.

 The following recommendations should also be followed in order to ensure proper reset and first-step behavior in Impromptu sequencers.
 In all cases, it is assumed that a reset cable is connected from Clocked to the sequencer.

 * No run cables are used.

 	1. (**GOOD**) Clocked and sequencers are set to their default settings.
 In this configuration, the sequencer's run state is not controlled by Clocked.
 When the clock is stopped, the gates may remain active causing ADSR-VCA chains to remain active, thereby continually playing a tone.
-In these cases, the sequencer's run state can be manually turned off; it should then be manually turned back on again *before* the clock is to be restarted.
-In patches with mutliple clock rates, restarting the sequencer *after* the clock may cause the different parts to become unsynchronized.
+In these cases, the sequencer's run state can be manually turned off; it should then be manually turned back on again *before* the clock is to be restarted (in patches with mutliple clock rates, restarting the sequencer *after* the clock may cause the different parts to become unsynchronized).

-	1. (**GOOD**) Default settings, but with the option "*Reset when run is turned off*" activated in Clocked.
+	1. (**GOOD**) Default settings, but activating the option "*Reset when run is turned off*" in Clocked.
 This causes both the clock generator and the sequencer to restart when stopping the clock, and is equivalent to stopping the clock and manually pressing reset in case (i).

-	1. (**BAD**) Default settings, but with the option "*Outputs reset high when not running*" deactivated in Clocked.
+	1. (**BAD**) Default settings, but deactivating the option "*Outputs reset high when not running*" in Clocked.
 In this setup, the following operations will result in a missed first step: stop the clock, press reset, start the clock again.

 * Run cables are used.

 	4. (**BEST**) Clocked and sequencers are set to their default settings.
 In this configuration, stopping the clock using its run button pauses the playback of both the clock and the sequencer, and restarts it from the same point when the clock is started again.
 When stopped (paused), no gates remain active, and in certain sequencers the monitoring of entered notes can even be provided.

-	1. (**GOOD**) Default settings, but with the option "*Reset when run is turned off*" activated in Clocked.
+	1. (**GOOD**) Default settings, but activating the option "*Reset when run is turned off*" in Clocked.
 This causes both the clock generator and the sequencer to restart when stopping the clock, and is equivalent to stopping the clock and manually pressing reset in case (iv).

-	1. (**BAD**) Default settings, but with the option "*Reset on Run*" activated in the sequencer.
+	1. (**BAD**) Default settings, but activating the option "*Reset on Run*" in the sequencer.
 Although this may seem ok at first glance, the following operations may result in a shortened first step: stop the clock, then start it again.
 The reason for this inconsistent behavior is because the clock has paused while the sequencer has not paused, thus when the sequencer restarts on its first step, it may not play for the expected duration.

 	1. **Note**: The option "*Outputs reset high when not running*" in Clocked can also be deactivated without consequence when run cables are used, and should be set for optimal use of the other modules in the patch.